 With several beach resorts on the island, this laid back community makes for the perfect beach vacation: sunny, warm, natural and luxurious.
 TripAdvisor even named it the No. 1 Island in the U.S. in 2014!

-Here is your Marco Island beach vacation checklist:
+Here’s your Marco Island beach vacation checklist…

-Where is Marco Island, Florida?
+Where Is Marco Island, Florida?

 How to Get There

-It’s convenient to drive onto the island and to Naples via I-75, which of course runs from Ohio down through Florida.
+It’s convenient to drive onto the island and to Naples via I-75, which runs from Ohio down through Florida.
 Take Exit 101 for State Road 84 off I-75 to get to the island.
 Coming from Miami, drivers can take US 41.

 Marco Island Hotels and Resorts

 The resort became a JW Marriott on January 1, 2017 and is absolutely first class.
 You truly never have to leave this Balinese-style resort (reminds me of the Polynesian at Walt Disney World) to be entertained for a week!

-Nearly all 726 rooms have ocean views with decks (don’t miss the sunset from your deck!), and rooms have been newly refurbished with modern design and amenities, including deluxe bathrooms and showers.
+Nearly all 700+ rooms have ocean views with decks (don’t miss the sunset from your deck!), and rooms have been newly refurbished with modern design and amenities, including deluxe bathrooms and showers.
 Choose a suite for a top floor view with an extra large deck and bathroom.

-The JW Marriott Marco Island offers multiple restaurants, ranging from 5-Star options to beachside dining to a rum and Tiki bar.
+The JW Marriott Marco Island offers multiple restaurants, ranging from 5-Star options to beach-side dining to a rum and Tiki bar.
 There’s even a very kid-friendly walk-up Italian restaurant if you’re on the go.